 Welcome To Service Dog Laws Vermont

 Welcome to our updated service dog laws Vermont article.
-In this post we’ll get into all of the service dog laws Vermont details, including the various federal and state-specific service dog laws.
+In this post, we’ll get into all of the service dog laws in Vermont details, including the various federal and state-specific service dog laws.
 This can get confusing but we’ll break it all down.
 Service animals are specially trained animals that help by doing work or tasks for people who are living with a disability.

 Under the federal Americans with Disabilities Act (ADA), people with disabilities in Vermont may bring their service dogs anywhere the public may go (with a few exceptions).
 There are additional federal laws in place for housing and for air travel.
+Or check out my related article: Emotional Support Animal Laws in Vermont.

 Snapshot of service animal rights